 For the SOC 2018 system, all occupations are clustered into one of 23 major groups, within which are 98 minor groups, 459 broad occupations, and 867 detailed occupations.
 Occupations with similar skills or work activities are grouped at each of the four levels of hierarchy to facilitate comparisons.
-For example, life, physical, and social science occupations (19-0000) is divided into five minor groups: life scientists (19-1000); physical scientists (19-2000); social scientists and related workers (19-3000); life, physical, social science technicians (19-4000); and occupational health and safety specialists and technicians (19-5000).
-Life scientists contains broad occupations such as agriculture and food scientists (19-1010), and biological scientists (19-1020).
-The broad occupation biological scientists includes detailed occupations such as biochemists and biophysicists (19-1021) and microbiologists (19-1022).
+For example, life, physical, and social science occupations (19-0000) is divided into five minor groups: life scientists (19-1000); physical scientists (19-2000); social scientists and related workers (19-3000); life, physical, and social science technicians (19-4000); and occupational health and safety specialists and technicians (19-5000).
+Life scientists contains broad occupations such as agricultural and food scientists (19-1010) and biological scientists (19-1020).
+The broad occupation biological scientists include detailed occupations such as biochemists and biophysicists (19-1021) and microbiologists (19-1022).

 33-0000 protective service occupations

 33-9000 other protective service workers

 Both the Census of Fatal Occupational Injuries (CFOI) as well as the component of the Survey of Occupational Injuries and Illnesses (SOII) capturing case circumstances and worker characteristics were implemented in 1992, following recommendations of a National Academies of Science review highlighting the need to capture detailed case circumstances and worker characteristics for fatal and nonfatal workplace incidents, respectively.
 At their inception, each of these series used separate methods to categorize the race or ethnicity of injured or ill workers.
 For example, SOII categorized Hispanic workers separately, while CFOI categorized Hispanic workers by race (e.g., Black or White) and also provided a total count of Hispanic workers.
 The remaining race and ethnicity categories for both series were: